angular/angular/aio/content/start/start-deployment.md

 {@a building}
 ## Building and hosting your application

  1. To build your application for production, use the `build` command.
-By default, this command is configured to `production` mode.
+By default, this command uses the `production` build configuration.

     ```sh
     ng build